Cut and sew

-The term cut and sew is a manufacturing process used in the making of custom garments within the fashion industry.
-A whole piece of any type of fabric is first placed on a cutting table or run through a cutting machine.
-A garment piece or shape is then cut out, which is next sent for sewing through the garment assembly.
-A cut and sewn garment can include any custom measurements and fabric.
-This is not a pre-made blank garment.
-Cut and sew manufacturing includes the following steps: pattern making, maker making, cutting, sewing, finishing, and quality control.
+Cut and sew is a manufacturing process used in garment factories to make custom garments.
+A whole piece of any fabric is first placed on a cutting table or run through a cutting machine.
+A garment piece or shape is then cut out and sent for sewing through the garment assembly.
+A cut-and-sewn garment can include any custom measurements and fabric.